cat-ai/snmm/README.md

 snmm - library allowing to work with off-heap memory using Scala objects

+snmm enables programmer to write work with native objects, and all of them - is a function calls to JNI methods

+Scala -> JVM -> JNI -> C -> OS

 ## Getting Started

 snmm consists of three important components: